 How much can my landlord increase the rent?

-Once you've completed the first 12 months on the lease, your landlord can only increase your rent by a limited percentage.
+Once you've completed the first 12 months of your lease, your landlord can only increase your rent by a limited percentage.
 This maximum increase amount is based on the yearly guideline limits set out by the Ontario Ministry of Municipal Affairs and Housing and it is based on the Ontario Consumer Price Index.

 In 2021, the limit was 0% due to the pandemic

 In 2022, the limit was 1.2%

 In some cases, landlords can apply to The Landlord and Tenant Board (LTB) for approval to raise your rent above the guide limits.
 For example, the LTB might approve a higher increase if your landlord has made large repairs or installed a security system.

 New residential apartment buildings, condos or houses that were occupied for the first time as of November 15, 2018, are not rent controlled.
 Landlords can increase the rent year-to-year to whatever they want and they are not required to follow any guidelines.
 They must, however, wait 12 months before they can request an increase.

 This also applies to residences that were newly built and occupied as of November 15, 2018, like: